 Dr. Sara Marino

-Dr Sara Marino is Acting Co-Course Leader on BA (Hons) Contemporary Media Cultures at London College of Communication.
+Dr Sara Marino is Senior Lecturer in the Communications and Media programme at London College of Communication.

 Her teaching is mainly focused on the theoretical and methodological challenges posed by digital media, and she is particularly interested in how media intersect with questions of social change, innovation and solidarity.
 Her teaching is informed by principles of vocational pedagogy and considers diversity and inclusion as the key drivers of her teaching practice.